wyeworks/blog/source/_posts/2015-11-16-immutable-strings-in-ruby-2-dot-3.markdown

 # Benchmarks

-In this last section we're going to run a series of benchmarks to see how strings immutability impacts on object allocation, garbage collection and performance.
+In this last section we're going to run a series of benchmarks to see how strings immutability impacts on object allocation, garbage c  ollection and performance.
 Let's take the following snippet as the starting point for the benchmarks.